 Sennheiser HD 25

-- Rich tonality and distinct balance that is ideal for studio work.
+- Rich tonality and distinct balance that is great for DJing and casual listening

-- High build quality and a comfortable fit.
+- The lightweight frame and good padding offer a comfortable fit.

 Audio-Technica ATH-M50X Review